 Most Common Shih Tzu Eye Problems

 Shih Tzu dogs have very large, slightly protruding eyes.
 It’s part of what makes them so cute, but it’s also a health hazard.
-The large, exposed eyes are prone to many irritations and eye infections.
+These large, exposed eyes are prone to irritation, inflammation, and eye infections.

 1- Red Eye

 Whatever the cause, it is a sign that there is something wrong with your Shih Tzu’s eyes and you should make a trip to the vet to figure out the cause so that it can be treated appropriately.

 2- Pink Eye (Conjunctivitis)

 Pink Eye, as the name suggests, presents as the white of the eye turning pink.
-There will also be extra discharge from the eye, some swelling and your Shih Tzu will show some discomfort with it.
+You’ll likely also notice extra discharge from the eye and some swelling.
+It’s also highly likely that your Shih Tzu will show some discomfort with it.

 3- Cherry Eye

 Cherry Eye is the term given to the occurrence of a prolapse of the third eyelid gland.
-This means that the gland in the eye that is responsible for producing much of the tear film has become dislodged from the eyelid.
+That’s a mouthful, isn’t it?
+Basically, this means that the gland in the eye that is responsible for producing much of the tear film has become dislodged from the eyelid.

 Other than this, Cherry Eye is usually not painful or damaging to the eye by itself, but it should still be dealt with by your vet.
 Usually, treatment is putting the gland back surgically.

-4- Ingrowth Of Eyelashes (Trichiasis)
+4- Ingrown Eyelashes (Trichiasis)

 You can tell if your dog has an ingrown eyelash as you’ll be able to see the offending hair.
-Another sign is that your Shih Tzu will most likely be scratching at it a lot.
+Another sign is that your Shih Tzu will most likely be scratching at her face a lot.

-This constant irritation on the eyeball can cause corneal ulcers and the eye will produce extra discharge to try and clear away the irritant and protect the lens.
+This constant irritation on the eyeball can cause corneal ulcers or other wounds, and the eye will produce extra discharge to try and clear away the irritant and protect the lens.

 5- Inverted Eyelid (Entropion)